datanav/docs/getting-started.rst

 --------------
 We will now give a short overview of the Sesam machinery and the Sesam portal, before we start learning and applying the different concepts.

 In the image above we see five main tabs under the "Training Node" section on the right hand side.
 The **Overview** tab shows the current systems you have active, as well as their corresponding inbound and outbound pipes.
-The :ref:`Datasets <concepts-datasets>`  tab shows the datasets you are currently using is this perticular node.
+The :ref:`Datasets <concepts-datasets>`  tab shows the datasets you are currently using is this particular node.
 The tab :ref:`Pipes <concepts-pipes>` displays the different pipes you have created in your node and the tab :ref:`Systems <concepts-systems>` displays the different :ref:`microservices <getting-started-microservices>` you employ.
 The tab **Flows** gives you an overview of your pipes and their connections to other pipes and systems.

 The following picture shows the general setup of a Sesam node.